solace-10/turbine_tor_bridge/README.md

-# Ansible Collection - edgerunnerdev.tor_bridge
+# Ansible Collection - solace10.turbine_tor_bridge

 This Ansible collection allows you to deploy and configure multiple Tor Bridge nodes.